Mirasaki-Development/media-submissions/README.md

 - Media sources: `discord`, `imgur`, `medal` and `youtube` by default
 - The submission cooldown - separate from channel slow-mode
 - Submission quantity: Should only 1 media attachment be allowed, or a gallery/collection of multiple entries?
-- Discussion Threads: Should a public thread be attached to submissions to allow organized feedback?
+- Discussion Threads: Should a public thread be attached to submissions (and the winning submission) to allow organized feedback?
+- Block Other Emojis: Should other, non-voting, emojis be automatically removed from submissions?

 ## 🙋 Intents